Will AI Replace Image Optimization Tools?

 - Less control over technical SEO details

-Rule-Based Optimization Workflow
+Rule-Based Optimisation Workflow

 - Full control over formats and compression